 - 1. Disconnect the rectifier from the stator and retest.
 If the miss clears, replace the rectifier. - 2.
 In the water or on a Dynameters, check the DVA output from the power pack outputs while connected to the ignition coils.
 You should have a reading of at least 150V DVA or more, increasing with engine RPM until it reaches 300-400V DVA maximum.
 A sharp drop in DVA right before the miss becomes apparent on all cylinders will normally be caused by a bad stator.
-A sharp drop in DVA on less than all cylinders will normally be the switch box or trigger.

-- Connect an inductive tachometer to each cylinder in turn and try to isolate the problem.
+A sharp drop in DVA on less than all cylinders will normally be the switch box or trigger. - Connect an inductive tachometer to each cylinder in turn and try to isolate the problem.
 A high variance in RPM on one cylinder usually indicates a problem in the switch box or ignition coil.
 Occasionally a trigger will cause this same problem.
-Check the trigger DVA voltage (see NO SPARK ON ANY CYLINDER above). - 4.
-Perform a high-speed shutdown and read the spark plugs.
+Check the trigger DVA voltage (see NO SPARK ON ANY CYLINDER above). - Perform a high-speed shutdown and read the spark plugs.
 Check for water.
 A crack in the block can cause a miss at high speed when the water pressure gets high, but a normal shutdown will mask the problem. - 5.
-Check the triggering and charge coil flywheel magnets for cracked, broken and loose magnets. - 6.
-Rotate the stator one bolt hole in either direction and retest.
+Check the triggering and charge coil flywheel magnets for cracked, broken and loose magnets.